 So as I was ballet dancing on the capstone that set everything in motion, I saw a peculiar thing on the horizon with my binoculars (implanted before the accident).
 In the sky, there was a battleship shaped like a dinner plate made of steel (like the kinds we had in county lockup before ubiquitous plastic was invented and infused into every aspect of our society from the higher ups to the dregs below).
 I know it was a battleship because it was fighting with another of its kind, which was a little farther in the distance.
 Sparks blazed between the two in immense columns of fire and smoke.
 I was too far away to hear any noises that may have been made, but I could feel vibrations from when a piece of one of the battleships would fall to the ground, which led me to believe that these mammoth aircraft were each bigger than cities.
 I never told anyone about this, but I can’t imagine I was the only witness to the event.
 Still everyone else must have kept mum for the same reasons I did (which may not need to be explained to anyone who’s ever been doubted.
 All children know what it’s like to be accused of some minor crime they did not commit).

-A chipper dose of hedgehog reality will blindside even the most fickle of ghosts into giving up themselves to the curious.
+A chipper dose of reality will blindside even the most bashful of ghosts into giving themselves up to the curious.
 But when the voices echo in your head and you can’t identify their origins, just remember that the ghosts might, at the end of the day, be you.